 Highly liquid investments with a maturity of three months or less when purchased are classified as cash equivalents.
 Restricted cash consists of cash balances held by financial institutions as collateral for letters of credit.
 These balances are reclassified to cash and cash equivalents when the underlying obligation is satisfied, or in accordance with the governing agreement.
-As of

-March 31, 2018, the Company had a restricted cash balance, in a money market account, of approximately \$5.0 million to cash collateralize outstanding letters of credit.
+Restricted cash balances expected to become unrestricted during the next twelve months are recorded as current assets.
+As of June 30, 2018, the Company had a restricted cash balance, in a money market account, of \$5.0 million to cash collateralize outstanding letters of credit.